quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Request Forgery with Preferred Addresses

-Servers can specify a preferred address, which clients then to migrate to after confirming the handshake; see {{preferred-address}}.
+Servers can specify a preferred address, which clients then migrate to after confirming the handshake; see {{preferred-address}}.

 The Destination Connection ID field of packets that the client sends to a